Reinforcement Learning for Charging Optimization of Inhomogeneous Dicke Quantum Batteries: Introduction

 The increasing demand for efficient and rapid energy storage solutions at the nanoscale has spurred significant interest in the development of quantum technologies for energy management.
 Quantum batteries, devices that store energy in quantum mechanical degrees of freedom, have emerged as a promising paradigm, offering the potential for faster charging time and higher energy densities compared to their classical counterparts \cite{Alicki2013, Andolina2019a, Campaioli2024, Quach2022}.
 The key advantage of quantum batteries lies in their ability to exploit quantum phenomena, such as entanglement and coherence, to achieve a quantum advantage in charging power, a phenomenon known as supercharging \cite{Campaioli2017, Binder2015}.

-The central challenge in harnessing the potential of quantum batteries lies in designing effective charging protocols.
+The central challenge in harnessing the potential of quantum batteries lies in designing effective charging protocols \cite{Shang2025, Gemme2023}.
 The charging process is fundamentally a problem of quantum control: how to manipulate external parameters, such as driving fields, to steer the battery from a low-energy (discharged) state to a high-energy (charged) state in the shortest possible time while maximizing the stored energy and minimizing energy dissipation \cite{Andolina2019b}.

 Traditionally, this problem has been tackled using the tools of optimal control theory \cite{Brif2010}.
 These methods seek to find a time-dependent control Hamiltonian that optimizes a specific objective function, such as the charging time or the final energy of the battery.
 Seminal works in this area have provided analytical solutions for simple quantum battery models, revealing fundamental limits on charging power and highlighting the role of quantum correlations in achieving charging speed-ups \cite{Rossini2020, Ferraro2018}.
-However, these analytical approaches are often limited to idealized models with a small number of components and simple interactions.
+However, these approaches are often limited to idealized models with a small number of components and simple interactions.
+In addition to classical optimal control, recent work in the broader control community has explored learning-based approximations of optimization-based controllers, primarily to reduce online computational overhead \cite{Tagliabue2022, Pozzi2023, Pozzi2025}.
+In particular, imitation learning has been used to distill expert controllers such as stochastic model predictive control into neural surrogates that can be evaluated efficiently at deployment.
+Such approaches, however, rely on access to an expert optimizer and on generating representative expert trajectories.
+For quantum-battery charging, the dynamics are governed by high-dimensional Hamiltonian evolution, and obtaining expert solutions via solver-in-the-loop optimal control can become computationally prohibitive as the dimension grows.

 To address these limitations, researchers have begun to explore the use of machine learning, and specifically reinforcement learning (RL) \cite{Sutton1998, Lillicrap2015, Haarnoja2018}, as a powerful alternative for discovering optimal charging protocols \cite{Erdman2024, Sun2024, Zakavati2025}.
 RL offers a model-free approach to control problems, where an agent learns an optimal policy by interacting with its environment and receiving feedback in the form of rewards.
 This data-driven approach is well-suited for the complexities of quantum systems, where it has been successfully applied to various tasks such as quantum state preparation and gate design \cite{Bukov2018a, Bukov2018b, Niu2019, Li2025}.
 It can potentially discover non-intuitive control strategies that are missed by conventional methods.